airdispatch/ad-spec/README.md

 1. Lookup the location of the address by sending a [QUE message](https://github.com/airdispatch/ad-spec#que-message-addressrequest) to the server specified in the address
 2. Store the address returned by the [RES message](https://github.com/airdispatch/ad-spec#res-message-addressresponse) in the internal 'Address Book' for all future correspondence.
 This ensures that the client will always get the correct location, even if the user changes their username.

-Legacy addressing allows backwards compatibility with the existing email system, as the tracker will translate the old email into an airdipsatch mail message and forward it on.
+Legacy addressing allows backwards compatibility with the existing email system, as the tracker should translate the old email into an airdipsatch mail message and forward it on.

 ###### Direct Addressing